xenya52/game/README.md

 -----------

 # Dev sitenodes
+## Enums
+### display
+!!!
+Important !!!
+Defines the current display state, as the name say
 ## Predefined sets
 ### Blocktype
 !!!
 Important !!! if the val of BlockType.durability is 404 it means the http code so there is no durability